Consultative Council (Poland): Proposals

 On workers' rights, Oleszczuk stated that pressure was needed against employers who employed workers on temporary contracts (umowa zlecenia and umowa o dzieło) for doing work that should really be carried out under regular full-time work law.
 She commented that women working on dead-end jobs (śmieciowce) missed out on their right to parental leave.
 She reported on proposals for insurance rights for trainees and funding for young people prior to their first work contracts.
 Oleszczuk described the situation of the precariat as "twenty-first century slavery" and said that it had to be ended.
 She added in a 1 December interview that one of the proposals being considered was wages for housework.

 Bożena Przyłuska presented the Council's policies on secularism.
 Przyłuska and OSK stated that secularism did not involve "fighting against" religion, but was opposed to "clericalisation of the state" and "immunity from criminal prosecution of the clergy".
 Przyłuska described a demand for "dejohnpaulisation of schools", stating that 1500 schools were officially named after former Polish pope John Paul II, effecting forming a cult.
 Przyłuska declared that the Council would support children forced to attend religious instruction classes by helping them discuss the issue with their parents.
 She referred to the "nightmare of [children] hearing [during religious instruction] that their LGBT friends are not humans, but only an ideology".
 She encouraged parents and children to use existing legal rights to "quit from religion any time during the school year" stating that "if someone refuses [to allow quitting religious instruction class], it's a lie, it's not true".

+Threats against Council members

+Members of the Consultative Council were sent bomb threats by email in March 2021.
+In February and March 2021, one of the Consultative Council members receiving nine threatening emails, including bomb threats.
+Three weeks following her report of the threats to the police, the police said that her case was in pending status.
+Human Rights Watch (HRW) presented evidence suggesting that the threats were part of a wider campaign of repression and that police didn't respond adequately.
+HRW wrote to Polish authorities on 24 March 2021 about the results of its research and requested an official response.
+As of 31 March 2021, it had not received a response.

+HRW, Civicus and International Planned Parenthood Federation-European Network described the threats against the Council members as part of a wider campaign that also targeted members of six other organisations, "escalating risks to women's human rights defenders" in Poland.